11 - 13 of 13 results

 - Care and bond after a baby’s birth or the placement of a child younger than 18

 - Care for a family member experiencing an illness or medical event

 - Care for yourself in relation to an illness or medical event

 Paid Family and Medical Leave is structured as an insurance program.
-Your employees pay into the program through payroll withholding, which is remitted by the employer.
+Your employees pay into the program through payroll withholding, which is remitted by you.
 They qualify by working 820 hours in the qualifying period, verified by employer reporting.

-The employer will be notified of the employee’s claim for leave.
-A process for the employer to dispute the employees claim will be developed in Phase 3 of Rulemaking.
+You will be notified of the employee’s claim for leave.
+A process for you to dispute the employee's claim will be developed in Phase 3 of Rulemaking.
 When the claim is approved, the employee receives their benefit payment within 14 days of the application.
 Payments are made biweekly after the first payment.

-If an employer has 50 or more employees, the employee is eligible for job protection if they have worked for that employer for 12 months or longer and have worked 1250 hours in the year to date before the first day of leave.back to top
+If you have 50 or more employees, the employee is eligible for job protection provided they have worked for you for 12 months or longer and have worked 1,250 hours in the year to date before the first day of leave.back to top